-- Oversee the implementation of the Transport Strategy; - Lead the implementation of the Climate Emergency Response Framework; - Shape future policy development and priorities on issues related to transport and the environment; - Develop new transport programmes and environmental programmes; - Make investment decisions within the agreed budget and policy on transport, as delegated by the Mayoral Combined Authority (MCA); - Accept grants with a value of less than £2 million; - Monitor programme delivery and performance on transport and on the environment; - Oversee the performance of SYPTE in delivering operational transport services and its capital programme and providing SYPTE with political direction.
+- Oversee the implementation of the Transport Strategy. - Lead the implementation of the Climate Emergency Response Framework. - Shape future policy development and priorities on issues related to transport and the environment. - Develop new transport programmes and environmental programmes. - Make investment decisions within the agreed budget and policy on transport, as delegated by the Mayoral Combined Authority (MCA). - Accept grants with a value of less than £2 million. - Monitor programme delivery and performance on transport and on the environment; and - Oversee the performance of SYPTE in delivering operational transport services and its capital programme and providing SYPTE with political direction.

-The terms of reference of the Transport & Environment Board can be found in the Constitution of the MCA.
+The Terms of Reference of the Transport & Environment Board can be found in the Constitution of the MCA.

-SYPTE had previously identified the need to improve the effectiveness of communication between the Audit and Risk Committee (A&RC) and the Transport Officers Board.
-Good progress continues to be made in this respect with routine inclusion of A&RC Members in corporate updates, consultation with A&RC Members on appropriate matters and periodic A&RC Chair briefings to the Transport Officers Board.
-Membership of the A&RC includes nominated members of the Transport Officers Board who attended all of the A&RC meetings held during the year.
-Governance and scrutiny were further enhanced by the appointment in June 2018 of the two Independent Members of the A&RC to the MCA Audit & Standards Committee, which receives copies of Minutes of the A&RC for review.
+Previously, SYPTE had identified the need to improve the effectiveness of communication between the Audit Standards and Risk Advisory Panel and the Transport Officers Board.
+Good progress continues to be made in this respect with routine inclusion of Panel Members in corporate updates, consultation with Panel Members on appropriate matters and periodic Panel Chair briefings to the Transport Officers Board.